 How to get to Procida?

 The only way to travel to Procida is by ferry, as there is no airport on the island.
-You can catch a ferry or hydrofoil to Procida from mainland Italy (Naples, Sorrento and Pozzuoli) or the neighboring island of Ischia.
+You can catch a ferry or hydrofoil to Procida from mainland Italy (Naples, Sorrento, Salerno, the Amalfi Coast, Monte di Procida, and Pozzuoli) and the neighboring islands of Capri and Ischia.
 Here, you can find more detailed information about ferries to Procida.

 If you arrive in Naples by train or plane, you can easily get to the port and catch a ferry to Procida.
 The port of Naples is accessed by subway and local buses.

-Ferries from Sorrento to Procida are available seasonally.
+Ferries from Sorrento, Salerno, the Amalfi Coast, Capri, and the town of Monte di Procida to Procida are available seasonally.
 Alternatively, you can catch a ferry from Pozzuoli to Procida all year round.
 You can get there by taking the subway or the Cumana railway line from Naples.

 If you’re on the island of Ischia, you can also plan a day trip to Procida, thanks to numerous daily sailings.